If you are used to working from home with a toddler, you probably—no, you definitely—have had your share of interrupted meetings and tasks.

 15 Tips for Working at Home with a Toddler (or Baby, or multiple toddlers/babies)

 These helpful tips will help you squeeze more work time into your day while also keeping your little one happy and entertained.
+(They’ll also work if you just want to carve out an hour to work on your favorite hobby.)

 While these tips may not be able to give you an interruption-free eight hours in a row (can you even IMAGINE?!), they can certainly help you find more time than you do right now in your workday.